-The Brandon Eugene Church Legacy Foundation is dedicated to the long-term growth and success of the Caldwell County community.
+The Brandon Eugene Church Legacy Foundation is dedicated to the long-term growth and success of Caldwell and surrounding counties.
 From sponsoring events to raising funds, the Foundation’s mission is to give back to the community in the way Brandon would have wanted.

 Brandon Church was a jack of all trades.
 He was an award-winning songwriter, an accomplished chef and a proud student athlete at South Caldwell High School.
 In honor of his memory, the Brandon Eugene Church Legacy Foundation awards scholarships to students in pursuit of the creative and culinary arts.

 Brandon Church was born on Aug.
 17, 1981, in Catawba County, North Carolina.
 As a child of the ’80s, Brandon and his friends at Granite Falls Elementary formed tight bonds over their love of Transformers, Voltron and Tar Heels basketball.
 This tight group, who would eventually become known as the “BAM BAM Group,” remained close all the way up until Brandon’s untimely passing.

 Brandon served as Student Body President at South Caldwell High School and was also co-captain of the Spartans football team.
 Playing football in high school was one of his greatest loves in life.
 He enjoyed the game, but it was the camaraderie and fellowship that spoke to him most.
 He also played football his freshman year at Appalachian State University.